Scarlet Envy

 Scarlet Envy (born February 26, 1992), is the stage name of Jacob James Grady, an American drag queen, reality television personality, singer, and performer who is best known for competing on the eleventh season of RuPaul's Drag Race (2019), the sixth season of its spin-off, RuPaul's Drag Race All Stars (2021), and the second series of RuPaul's Drag Race: UK vs. the World (2024).

 Early life

-Grady was raised in Louisville, Kentucky, by two mothers, both named Sherri.
+Grady was raised in Louisville, Kentucky, by conservative parents for most of her youth with her three younger sisters.
+Her parents divorced sometime during her adolescence leading to her mother Sherri finding a new partner in Scarlet's step-mother also named Sherri.
 During childhood, she ran cross country for twelve years.

 During high-school, Scarlet Envy chose to go to conversion therapy for two years due to religious reasons.
 This is partly why she holds a “complicated relationship” with Kentucky.
 Scarlet moved to New York, and went back to Kentucky later.

-In New York, she attended college at the Fashion Institute of Technology (FIT), and in 2014 she graduated with a degree in advertising design.
+She attended Fashion Institute of Technology (FIT), and In 2014 she graduated with a degree in advertising design.
 While attending college, she hosted ‘Scarlet Fever’ in Brooklyn, NY.
 During this time, she both hosted and attended NYC parties.
 She was active in drag culture, and the NYC nightlife scene.